 Assistant Professor of Global Health and Social Medicine

-Dr. Franke earned a BA degree in sociology and Spanish at Colby College in 2001.
+Dr. Franke earned a BA degree in sociology and Spanish from Colby College.
 She then went to work as a research analyst for the Massachusetts Department of Public Health Epidemiology & Immunization Surveillance Program and as a research assistant with Partners In Health in Lima, Peru.
-In 2004, she initiated studies in the Sc.D. degree program in epidemiology at the Harvard School of Public Health.
-After completing her degree in 2010 she joined the Department of Global Health and Social Medicine.
+While pursuing her doctoral degree in epidemiology at Harvard T.H.
+Chan School of Public Health, she conducted field research at Partners In Health sites in Peru and Rwanda.
+She joined the Department of Global Health and Social Medicine in 2010.

 Senior Lecturer on Global Health and Social Medicine

-Sehamuddin Galadari is professor of Biochemistry & Molecular Cell Biology at the College of Medicine and Health Sciences (CMHS) at United Arab Emirates University (UAEU) and visiting professor, Division of Medical Sciences, Nuffield Department of Population Health, Oxford University U.K. He is also the academic & research advisor of Al Jalila Foundation, a not-for-profit organization established by royal decree to support medical education and research.
+Sehamuddin Galadari is professor of biology, and senior vice provost for research outreach and managing director of the Research Institute at New York University – Abu Dhabi (NYUAD).
+He is also an emeritus professor of Biochemistry & Molecular Cell Biology at the College of Medicine and Health Sciences (CMHS) at United Arab Emirates University (UAEU) and visiting professor, Division of Medical Sciences, Nuffield Department of Population Health, Oxford University UK.

 Research Associate in Global Health and Social Medicine

 Dr. Galea received his AB from the University of Michigan; his Masters in Social Work from the University of Washington; and, his PhD from University College London.
 From 2001–2016 he lived and worked in Lima, Peru, beginning first with helping implement an NIH-funded HIV prevention and treatment research site.
 Later, he directed the UCLA Program in Global Health’s Latin American office, and co-founded a gay men’s health center in Lima.